Graduate Student Research Grants

 Once you have established the significance of your project, outline what you will actually do-i.e., your research strategy.
 Make sure that you explain to the reviewer how these steps will lead you to answers to the questions you have set out to solve.
 This is the time to be specific: don't leave it to the panel to decide whether your research plan will answer the questions, tell them how it will!
 As for the budget, you should show the committee that you have carefully investigated possible expenses and have planned a realistic budget.

-It is important that this application represents your preparation and presentation.
-You should be the sole author, with only advice and light editing assistance from your advisor, but without direct use (cut and paste or extensive paraphrasing) of other text (such as advisor's writing or proposals prepared for other agencies).
+Take care to ensure that in writing your proposal and in carrying out your research, that you follow GSA's Code of Ethics and Professional Conduct, as highlighted in the research grant program's Policies and Procedures.
+It is important that your proposal represents your preparation and presentation.
+You should be the sole author, with only advice and light editing assistance from your advisor, but without direct use (cut and paste or extensive paraphrasing) of other text, such as other grant proposals written by your advisor or colleagues.
 Point out to your advisors the Information for Research Grant Advisors page .

 Committee members will prepare an evaluation for each application they review, whether or not they are actually funded.
 The summary indicates the general nature of the committee's evaluation of the proposal.
 They will be made available to applicants shortly after grants have been awarded.